Singularity formation for compressible Euler equations: Introduction

-We see from above that for isentropic flow, the singularity formation theory is not different no matter the data is small or large.
+From the discussion above, we see that for isentropic flow, the singularity formation theory is not different no matter the data is small or large.
+One may thus expect a similar picture for the non-isentropic flow.
 However, the life is very complicated for non-isentropic flow.
-When initial data is small, \cite{lizhoukong0,lizhoukong,Liu1} showed that if the initial data is a generic small smooth perturbation near a constant equilibrium, then the initial compression in any truly nonlinear (not weakly linearly degenerate \cite{lizhoukong0}) characteristic field develops singularity in finite time, like in the p-system.
-When data is large, this expectation is not true for full Euler equations.
-In Section 3.5, we provide an explicit example showing that for certain class of non-trivial initial data, even it is periodic in space variable with non-zero derivatives, global classical solutions exist.
-This is in a sharp contrast to the small data theory, where the non-trivial periodic initial data lead to finite time break down of classical solutions.
-Therefore, in order to prove finite time singularity formation results for full Euler equations with large data, it is natural to impose some conditions to exclude this class of initial data.
-In Section 3, we identified such kind of conditions and successfully established the finite time singularity formation results when initial compression is slightly stronger than a critical value, which can be attained by the global classical solutions constructed in our example.
-More detailed discussion was also provided at the end of this paper.
+When initial data are small, under a so-called nonlinear wave condition, \cite{lizhoukong0,lizhoukong,Liu1} showed that if the initial datum is a generic small smooth perturbation near a constant equilibrium, then the initial compression in any truly nonlinear (not weakly linearly degenerate \cite{lizhoukong0}) characteristic field develops singularity in finite time, like in the p-system.
+When initial data are large, this expectation is not true for full Euler equations.
+In Section 3.5, we will provide an explicit example showing that for certain class of non-trivial initial data, which might be even periodic in space variable with non-zero derivatives, global classical solutions exist.
+This is in a sharp contrast to the isentropic case, where the non-trivial periodic initial data lead to finite time singularity formation of classical solutions.
+We remark that this class of initial data do not satisfy the so-called nonlinear wave condition in the blowup results of \cite{Liu1}.
+Therefore, in order to prove finite time singularity formation results for full Euler equations with large data, it is natural to impose some conditions to exclude this class of initial data, see also some related discussion in \cite{G6}.
+In Section 3, we will identify such kind of conditions and successfully establish the finite time singularity formation results when initial compression is merely stronger than a critical value, which can be attained by the global classical solutions constructed in our example.
+More detailed discussion will also be provided at the end of this paper.
+For full Euler system, singularity formation results were proved in \cite{G3, G6} for $\gamma\ge 3$ when the density lower bound is not needed, and for $1<\gamma<3$ with the help of an {\it a priori assumption } on the density lower bound.
+For small solutions, similar to isentropic case, smallness conditions give a positive constant lower bound for density, say one half of initial density lower bound.
+For large solutions, sufficiently good time-dependent density lower bound estimate is needed for the proof of finite time singularity formation, when $1<\gamma<3$.
+Our idea introduced for isentropic case can be generalized to full Euler system, and gives a good enough estimate on density lower bound.
+The singularity formation for p-system with general pressure law is discussed in the appendix.

 When some restrictions, such as compactness of support of the initial data near certain constant equilibrium, are imposed, there are some wonderful results on the finite time singularity formation for compressible Euler equations in higher space dimensions.
 We refer the readers to some of these results, see \cite{tms1,rammaha,sideris} for classical compressible Euler equations, and see \cite{Chris, ps} for relativistic Euler equations.
 The results in this paper in one space dimension offer more complete and clear pictures on the mechanism, occurrence, and the type of singularity formations.